 Now that blueprint was completely, irrevocably gone.
 Hearst was the overwhelmed owner of what Time magazine christened “the biggest jigsaw puzzle in history.”

-The chosen location of Miami had its own peculiar logic, somewhat tied to the new popularity of central air conditioning.
-Reasoning that people might eventually get bored of the beach—or at the very least, that it might occasionally rain—new tourist attractions including amusement parks, aquariums, and a wax museum popped up around the city.
+The choice of Miami as the location had its own peculiar logic, somewhat tied to the new popularity of central air conditioning.
+Reasoning that people might eventually get bored of the beach—or, at the very least, that it might occasionally rain—enterprising businessmen opened new tourist attractions, including amusement parks, aquariums and a wax museum around the city.
 The Ohio entrepreneurs banked on the monastery being beautiful and novel enough (“STEP BACK IN TIME 800 YEARS!”) to draw in some of Miami’s sunburned masses, and thus invested heavily in its reconstruction.
 (Similar reasoning would bring another medieval monastery to the Bahamas, too.)

 The monastery never took off in the way the entrepreneurs hoped.
 Tourism in Miami began a downward slide in the early 1960s (due to, among other things, unseasonably cool temperatures and growing concern about drugs) and the monastery’s trickle of guests proved insufficient to recoup its enormous start up costs.
 In 1964, the cloister was saved from demolition when a philanthropist donated $400,000 and gave the property to the local Episcopal diocese.
 The Episcopalians continued to operate the site as a local attraction, but eliminated the admission fee and outfitted the locale to be a more suitable place for church services.
 They brought in carpets, found a new altar among Hearst’s still-for-sale possessions, and set up a church day care.
 The site’s new chaplain told the New York Times in 1964: “We feel we are redeeming this beautiful edifice.
 It has fallen very far from grace.
 After centuries of consecration by the prayers of the faithful, it is ignominious for it to be classified as a ‘giant jigsaw puzzle.’”